AriFordsham/GHCWiki/pattern-synonyms.md

 ```

-Matching on the arrow type is both hard to read and error prone to write.
+Matching on `App` directly is both hard to read and error prone to write.

-The proposal is to introduce a way to give pattern names:
+The proposal is to introduce a way to give patterns names:

 ```wiki
    pattern Arrow t1 t2 = App "->" [t1, t2]